 We love Audio Pro.
-With a couple of notable exceptions (the guitar amp-like Drumfire and cylindrical A10), its products all look like bigger or smaller versions of the same speaker.
-And that’s fine with us: the design is simple but Scandinavian-ly stylish and supremely solid.
+With a couple of notable exceptions (the guitar amp-like Drumfire and cylindrical A10), their products all look like bigger or smaller versions of the same speaker.
+And that’s fine with us: the design is simple but with a touch of Scandinavian style... and supremely solid.

 The T3 is more or less the smallest speaker in the range, and in real life the most affordable, but it’s still quite chunky and heavy for a portable speaker.
 It does at least have a carry handle, and the excellent battery life is ample reward for those willing to lug the speaker around – as is the sound.

-There’s loads of lovely bass here, but it’s seamlessly integrated into a rich midrange and crisp treble, and everything’s delivered with the sort of punchy enthusiasm that makes it impossible to resist tapping - or even head-banging - along.
+There’s loads of lovely bass here, but it’s seamlessly integrated into a rich midrange and crisp treble, and everything’s delivered with the sort of punchy enthusiasm that makes it impossible to resist tapping – or even air drumming – along.

 If your priorities when buying a Bluetooth speaker are that it’s very small and very affordable, then the JBL GO 2 is for you.
-It’s got the look of a bar of soap, albeit one that’s available in 12 different colours (including good old black), and is small enough to fit in your jeans pocket.
+OK, we'll admit it does looks like a bar of soap, albeit one that’s available in 12 different colours, and is small enough to fit in your jeans pocket.

-The flashy colours might make it look a bit childish, but the Charge 4 is also available in black, and it combines great sound with full waterproofing to a depth of up to 1.5 metres.
+The range of flashy colours might make it look a bit childish, but the JBL Charge 4 is also available in good old-fashioned goth black, and it combines great sound with full waterproofing to a depth of up to 1.5 metres.

 Chlorinated and salty water is fine, too, and the Charge 4 can take a beating, thanks to its chunky, rugged design.
-It’ll play for 20 hours and at higher volumes than its predecessor, on account of the bigger battery.
-In other words, this is the perfect portable speaker for festivals, beaches and pools.
+It’ll happily play your favourite sounds for 20 hours – and at higher volumes than its predecessor on account of the bigger battery.
+In other words, this is the perfect portable speaker.

 The only issue here, other than the relative heft of the thing, is that it’s splash proof rather than properly waterproof – though we can’t imagine that being a huge problem for most people.

 The obvious reason to get an Echo Dot is to inexpensively add Alexa to any and every room in the house.
-But, on top of that, it’s actually surprisingly adept.
+But, on top of that, it’s actually a surprisingly adept little speaker.

-And you can use Alexa to set timers, convert ounces to grams, translate ingredient names, dim your smart lights, send music to other Alexa-enabled speakers in the house, tell terrible jokes and, of course, control your tunes.
-“Alexa, play Chop Suey.”
+And speaking of kitchens, you can use Alexa to set timers, convert ounces to grams, or even translate ingredient names.
+It'll also dim your smart lights, send music to other Alexa-enabled speakers around the house, tell terrible jokes and, of course, control your tunes.

-One glance at the Andiamo and you might assume it to be a Bang & Olufsen speaker, particularly if you’ve never heard the name Tivoli.
+One glance at the Andiamo and you might assume it to be the latest offering from Bang & Olufsen – particularly if you’ve never heard the name Tivoli.
 Of course, being mistaken for a B&O product is no bad thing, particularly at this comparatively wallet-friendly price, although it does bring with it certain sonic expectations.

-The good news is that the Andiamo sounds as good as it looks, and goes much louder than you might expect.
+The good news is that the Andiamo sounds as good as it looks, and cranks up much louder than you might expect.
 It’s also bassy, but in a well-balanced, integrated way, and has the rhythmic sensibilities of a serious speaker.

-Some may find the styling not to their taste, but don’t be fooled into thinking that this isn’t a proper bit of kit, because it is.
+Some might not like the styling, but don’t be fooled into thinking that this isn’t a proper bit of kit, because it really is.